 This blog will let you explore the difference between Java vs Kotlin, the key features of each language, advantages, and disadvantages of each language.

 What is Kotlin?

-Kotlin is a platform independent, open-sourced, statically typed, and versatile language influenced from Java.
+Kotlin is a platform-independent, open-sourced, statically typed, and versatile language influenced by Java.
 Kotlin with Java is a very demanding language for android developers.
 It runs on a Java virtual machine (JVM) and is a very good option for making android applications, server-side applications, etc. Kotlin combines object-oriented programming and functional programming in an unrestricted manner.

 Key Features of Kotlin

 - The Kotlin language supports primary constructors, and if necessary, secondary constructors can also be used.

 - It reduces writing extra code, hence making it concise language.

 - It is an interoperable language which means it can easily call Java code and Kotlin code can be used by Java.